 But even then, there are things that you should look at before buying any CNC.
 These factors are discussed below.
 They are meant to help you get your first CNC machine if you are a beginner.
 And even if you are an expert, we would encourage you to read who knows; you might find something useful!

 The spindle motor of any CNC is the workhorse of the entire thing.
 The stronger the motor, the better the engravings.
 Usually, the quality of a spindle motor is determined by its revolutions per minute or RPM for short.
 The higher the RPM, the faster the motor.

 You also have to look at the rated current and voltage values.
 These measurements tell you what the maximum amount of current and voltage is that the motor can bear.
-If you have a power supply that has a higher current or voltage than the rated values, then the motor might be at risk of being damaged.
+If you have a power supply with a higher current or voltage than the rated values, then the motor might be at risk of being damaged.

 The Working Area

 The working area or the engraving area of a DIY CNC is the amount of space available to keep your material on the CNC.
 There is no one perfect size.
 It again comes down to what your usage will be.

 If you are someone who will be working with large size materials like cardboard, then it is good to have a CNC with a large engraving area.

 The way to find it out is to see the digits written in the title of the CNC brand.
 For instance, many CNCs online have a title like CNC 3018 Pro.
 The 3018 is actually the engraving area of the CNC in centimeters; 3018 implies 30 x 18 cm.